TechReCenter/rancher-catalog/templates/elasticsearch/3/README.md

 # Elasticsearch Cluster

-A scalable Elasticsearch cluster work with Host labels
+[InfraTeam] A scalable Elasticsearch cluster work with Host labels

 You can setup cluster on hosts list